 Kurukshetra Day 14 Box Office Collections: Expected To Have Collected Rs 97 Crore Worldwide!

-Darshan's 50th film is expected to enter the 100-crore-club anytime soon as the film has collected over Rs 97 crore in two weeks.
+Darshan's 50th film is expected to enter the 100-crore club anytime soon as the film has collected over Rs 97 crore in two weeks.
 Kurukshetra's highly impressive box office collections have inspired many filmmakers to work on similar subjects.
-Though it hasn't garnered as much viewership in Tamil Nadu and Andhra Pradesh regions, the 3D mythological film is having an outstanding in the theatres in Karnataka.
+Though it hasn't garnered as much viewership in Tamil Nadu and Andhra Pradesh, the 3D mythological film is having an outstanding run in the theatres in Karnataka.
 Within a week, Kurukshetra beat KGF Chapter 1's box office record in Karnataka.
 Read the complete report below.

 Day 14 Collections